malejaps/my_QA_guide/README.md

-# My QA templates
+# My QA Guide
 My proposal to write test cases and bugs.
+Some strategies for agile testing and bug tracking processes

 - Test cases template
 - Bug template